Last updated 21 April 2021

 - Bar – closed.

-- Dining Hall – max. capacity 8 queueing.
-Dining Hall to re-open Monday – Friday for lunch & dinner and Saturday for brunch as catering facility.
+- Dining Hall – max.
+8 queueing.
 Take away only.
-2m+ distance in queue.
+2m+ distance.
 Face coverings compulsory.

 - Huddleston Room – max. capacity 6, maintain 2m distance, bookings for pre-arranged meetings only.
 Face coverings compulsory at all times.
 Download and complete the booking form and email it to firstname.lastname@example.org.